ow-mods/outerwildsmods.com/README.md

 ## The website is down!

-If you notice the website is down, please notify Raicuparta in the [Outer Wilds Modding Discord](https://discord.gg/9vE5aHxcF9).
+If you notice the website is down, please notify the admins in the [Outer Wilds Modding Discord](https://discord.gg/9vE5aHxcF9).
 In the meantime, you can use [this mirror hosted on Vercel](https://outerwildsmods-com.vercel.app/).
 If both of these are down, then God help us all.

 ## Development setup